wlsf82/cypress-migrator-tests/README.md

 Or, run `npm run cy:open` to open Cypress in interactive mode.

+### Running tests against a local environment

+If you have the [cypress-migrator](https://github.com/cypress-io/cypress-migrator) project configured locally, run `npm run test:local` to run the tests in headless mode against it.

+Or, run `npm run cy:open:local` to open Cypress in interactive mode.

 ## Support this project

 If you want to support this project, leave a ⭐.